ElliNet13/eedex-ui/README.md

 - nvm

 #### Starting from source:
-on *nix systems (You'll need the Xcode command line tools on macOS):
+on Linux (You'll need the Xcode command line tools on macOS):
 - clone the repository
+- If you are starting from source because your arch is not supported, use `git checkout <last release version>`
 - `nvm install`
 - `nvm use`
 - `npm run install-linux`